afeld/python-public-policy/meta/assistant_guide.md

   - Instructor can [export enrollment activity](https://python-public-policy.afeld.me/en/{{school_slug}}/meta/instructor_guide.html#student-enrollment-activity) for you
     - [We start tracking participation for a student's first full week in the class.
 Participation for prior weeks should be marked as `Excused`.](https://python-public-policy.afeld.me/en/{{school_slug}}/lecture_0.html#once-you-get-off-the-wait-list)
   {%- endif %}
-- Grading assignment submissions and resubmissions and releasing grades for your section
+- Grading assignment submissions{% if id == 'nyu' %} and resubmissions{% endif %} and releasing grades for your section
+  {% if id == 'nyu' -%}
   - Please try and be done with grading of an assignment within four days after it's due (so they have time for resubmission)
+  {% endif -%}
-  - Feel free to grade things as they come in, in the order received, to give those students more time for resubmission
+  - Feel free to grade things as they come in{% if id == 'nyu' %}, in the order received, to give those students more time for resubmission{% endif %}
   - [Info about anonymous grading]({{lms_anonymous_docs}})

 ### Discussions